Namra00/VisualAnalytics/README.md

 # Visual Analytics

-This folder includes the class assignment from my visual analytics coursework
+This folder includes the all the class assignments from my visual analytics coursework